 The Board appoints a Senior Non-Executive director.
-The Senior Non-Executive director is Keith Exford up until 28 July 2020 when he steps down from the board.
-The new Senior Non-Executive director from 28 July 2020 is Shirley Smith.
+The Senior Non-Executive director is Shirley Smith who was appointed on 28 July 2020.

 Directors' Independence

 All current directors are non-executive with the exception of the Chief Executive, the Treasurer and the Finance Director.
 All non-executive directors are independent directors with the exception of those nominated by MHCLG.
 With the exceptions mentioned above the Board has determined that all remaining non-executive directors are independent and free from any material relationship that could interfere with their ability to discharge their duties apart from those disclosed.